erobic/springit/README.md

 **8. Testing:**
 Following best practices as mentioned in [testing improvements in spring-boot-1-4](https://spring.io/blog/2016/04/15/testing-improvements-in-spring-boot-1-4)

-  a.
-Unit Testing: For controllers, services and utils
+*a.
+Unit Testing:* For controllers, services and utils

-  b.
-Integration Testing: For API endpoints, services and repositories
+*b.
+Integration Testing:* For API endpoints, services and repositories

-  c.
-Test Coverage
+*c.
+Test Coverage:*
 Uses [Jacoco plugin](https://docs.gradle.org/current/userguide/jacoco_plugin.html) to generate test coverage reports, which helps us ensure that our tests cover our source properly.

 **9. Checkstyle:**